richardcyrus/fm-rmx-product-feedback-app/README.md

 ### Continued development

-I initially started this project with a Next JS implementation.
+I initially started this project with a Next.js implementation.
 I will likely revisit that implementation and make changes based on what I've done here.

 I decided to re-implement in Remix, to go back to my roots in web development.
-Other than learning basic TypeScript as part of this (and the initial Next JS implementation), I managed to simplify the app significantly.
+Other than learning basic TypeScript as part of this (and the initial Next.js implementation), I managed to simplify the app significantly.

 ### Useful resources